Introduction

 Production readiness checklist

-• Payments: you can create a payment and confirm final status.
+• You can create a payment and confirm final status

-• Onboarding: you can submit an application and track status to approval.
+• You can submit an application and track status to approval

-• Error handling and idempotent retry behavior are implemented.
+• Error handling and retry behavior are implemented safely

 Support